maar-ten/staq-micro-frontends/lit-intro.md

 ## Summary

-If you want to read more about Lit, here are some useful links:
+If you want to read more about _Lit_, here are some useful links:

 - <https://codelabs.developers.google.com/codelabs/the-lit-path>
 - <https://lit.dev/docs/>